olivercalder/rust-kernel/test_os/README.md

 To compile and run, need a few things:

 - `rustup toolchain install nightly`
+  - If this fails, try with the `--force` flag, as there has been a problem with the `rustfmt` package dependency
 - `rustup override set nightly`
 - `cargo install bootimage`
 - `rustup component add rust-src`